DarkJusticiars/DarkJusticiars/README.md

 - ☕ Java
 - ➕➕ C++
 - 🐉 Lua
+---

 ### ⚡ Tools & Environments
 - 📝 **VS Code** (main IDE)
 - 🐧 Linux & 🪟 Windows
 - 📦 Git & GitHub for version control
+---

+## 🌟 Fun Facts
+- 🔭 I’m very passionate about space and astronomy!
+- 🎮 I also enjoy experimenting with **Lua scripting** for games
+---

 ### 🎓 Relevant coursework
 -  Advanced Programming
 -  Fundamentals of Computing
 -  Data Structures and Algorithms
 ---

-## 🌟 Fun Facts
-- 🔭 I’m very passionate about space and astronomy!
-- 🎮 I also enjoy experimenting with **Lua scripting** for games

----
 ## 📫 Contact info
 - 📧 Email: isamar.garcia@uprm.edu
 ---

 ⭐️ *"Do, or do not.
-There is no try."*
+There is no try."* -Master Yoda